wolfSSL/wolfssl/IDE/ECLIPSE/MICRIUM/README.md

 ### `WOLFSSL_SERVER_TEST` wolfssl_server_test()

-You can modify the `TLS_SERVER_PORT` at top of `server_wolfssl.c` to configure the port number to listen on localhost.
+You can modify the `TLS_SERVER_PORT` at top of `server_wolfssl.c` to configure the port number to listen on local-host.

 ## References